jkkrow/WatchTrees-Backend/README.md

 Here are related applications of WatchTrees project.

 - [WatchTrees Frontend](https://github.com/jkkrow/watchtrees-frontend): A frontend app of WatchTrees created with React and Redux.
-- [WatchTrees Lambda](http://github.com/jkkrow/watchtrees-lambda): AWS Lambda function codes for running serverless jobs.
+- [WatchTrees Lambda](http://github.com/jkkrow/watchtrees-lambda): An AWS Lambda function code for running serverless jobs.